jiuyingzhiyu/DDA2001-Introduction-to-Data-Science--25-Spring/Notes/Probability.md

 P(X=x)=0.
 $$

-This does not mean that \(X=x\) is impossible.
+This does not mean that $X=x$ is impossible.
 It means that a single point has zero width and therefore zero probability mass.

 For continuous variables, we ask interval questions: